smwaqas89/NCA-AIIO-Associate/readme.md

 - HTTP/gRPC APIs
 - Prometheus metrics

-**Simple:** The tool that runs AI models in production efficiently.
+The tool that runs AI models in production efficiently.

 ---